Direct Access Scheme

 On-Road Training.
 Three lessons are pre-selected prior to going on the road to conduct the training.
 One lesson at a time is expected to be delivered, concentrating on that particular exercise.

-Using drawings or diagrams for this stage is imperative to give direct instruction and to ascertain the learning level – a picture paints a thousand words.
+Using Training Diagrams for this stage is imperative to give direct instruction and to ascertain the learning level.
+A picture paints a thousand words.

 This session lasts approximately 1 hour 30 minutes.

 Training DAS students

 The duration of a DAS Course when delivered to live students depends on their ability, one size does not fit all.
 The DAS training program is not an ‘off the shelf’ product!

 When learner riders pass their motorcycle test they gain a full motorcycle licence.
 This allows them to ride a motorcycle according to the test category that they passed.
 If they pass a DAS test with Full Category A entitlement, they have no restrictions and can ride any size motorcycle.

 SESSION 1 – THEORY